nileswyles/c-cpp-sandbox/README.md

     - CPP provide any value there?
     -   RAII?
     - HMM... might want to bring back the C array implementation lol and reader too?
-        Which might have been the original plan?
-        Or write allocator/redefine new
+        Which might have been the original plan? embedded stuff typically c and isolated but cpp might be cleaner Or write allocator/redefine new

         Global replacements